nickmhankins/my-dev-vm/readme.md

 This VM is meant to break the habit of using WSL and eventually using Windows at all.
 My preferred scripting languange, PowerShell,  is now [open-source](https://github.com/PowerShell/PowerShell), so why not use this opportunity to get comfortable with other Operating Systems?
 [Python will get you further](https://stackoverflow.blog/2017/09/06/incredible-growth-python/) than PowerShell in cross-platform automation, so this a good next step.

-## Mind the Gap - IDE/Git on Windows when developing for Linux
+## Mind the Gap - Using Windows to develop for Linux

 ### CRLF vs LF
-When writing code that will be deployed and committed using Linux systems using an IDE on Windows, you need to be aware of the difference between `LF` and `CRLF`, and [when to use which.](https://stackoverflow.com/questions/1552749/difference-between-cr-lf-lf-and-cr-line-break-types)  Windows doesn't really care which one you use, but Linux is very particular about LF.
+When writing code that will be deployed and committed using Linux systems using an IDE on Windows, you need to be aware of the difference between `LF` and `CRLF`, and [when to use which.](https://stackoverflow.com/questions/1552749/difference-between-cr-lf-lf-and-cr-line-break-types)  Windows doesn't really care which one you use, but Linux is very particular.

 #### Configuring Git
 Add this to your `.gitconfig.`